-Department of Microbiology, School of Medicine, Iran University of Medical Sciences, Tehran, Student Research Committee, Iran University of Medical Sciences, Tehran, Department of Microbiology and Immunology, School of Medicine, Arak University of Medical Sciences, Arak, Department of Microbiology, School of Medicine, Shahid Beheshti University of Medical Sciences, Tehran
+Department of Microbiology, School of Medicine, Iran University of Medical Sciences, Tehran, Department of Microbiology, School of Medicine, Iran University of Medical Sciences, Tehran, Department of Microbiology, School of Medicine, Iran University of Medical Sciences, Tehran, Institute of Biomedicine, University of Turku, Turku, Department of Microbiology, School of Medicine, Shahid Beheshti University of Medical Sciences, Tehran